 If you are like most Canadians your answer will be Yes, I spend it!
 If you answer No, I reinvest it! – the calculator assumes that you have faithfully contributed your RRSP Tax Refund to your RRSP, thereby further increasing your RRSP’s projected future values – both the before-tax and after-tax values.

 How much do your RRSP investments earn, after investment costs, each and every year?
 The calculator assumes the rate of return entered will be the average annual rate of return each year for the period your mortgage is still outstanding.

 Estimated Annual Investment Costs

 This is the cost, expressed as a percentage, you incur when you invest your RRSP savings.
-Investing is not free, so if you do not know your number, you can use rates quoted in financial articles as a rough guide.
+Investing is not free, so if you do not know your number.
 If you want an accurate cost figure speak with your advisor or financial institution.